monome/dust/docs/jah/ack/index.md

 ### Triggering

-- trig i: triggers single channel.
+- `trig i` - triggers single channel.
-- multiTrig iiiiiiii: triggers multiple channels. one 1/0 argument for each channel.
+- `multiTrig iiiiiiii` - triggers multiple channels. one 1/0 argument for each channel.
 1 means trigger.

 ### Channel Settings

 First argument is always channel.

-- `loadSample is`: load sample given an absolute path.
+- `loadSample is` - load sample given an absolute path.
-- `sampleStart if`: set position at which sample starts to play, expressed in 0-1. position is fixed after a sample has been triggered.
+- `sampleStart if` - set position at which sample starts to play, expressed in 0-1. position is fixed after a sample has been triggered.
-- `sampleEnd if`: set position at which sample ends playing or starts to loop, expressed in 0-1. position is fixed after a sample has been triggered. if sample end is lower than sample start sample will playback reversed.
+- `sampleEnd if` - set position at which sample ends playing or starts to loop, expressed in 0-1. position is fixed after a sample has been triggered. if sample end is lower than sample start sample will playback reversed.
-- `loopPoint if`: set position within sample start - end at which loop will start, expressed in 0-1.
+- `loopPoint if` - set position within sample start - end at which loop will start, expressed in 0-1.
-- `enableLoop i`: enables loop.
+- `enableLoop i` - enables loop.
-- `disableLoop i`: disables loop, sample is played as a oneshot.
+- `disableLoop i` - disables loop, sample is played as a oneshot.
-- `speed if`: playback speed.
+- `speed if` - playback speed.
 0-5 where 1 is normal playback.
-- `volume if`: if: playback volume expressed in dB.
+- `volume if` - playback volume expressed in dB.
-- `volumeEnvAttack if`: volume envelope attack time.
+- `volumeEnvAttack if` - volume envelope attack time.
-- `volumeEnvRelease if`: volume envelope release time.
+- `volumeEnvRelease if` - volume envelope release time.
-- `pan if`: pan -1...1.
+- `pan if` - pan -1...1.
-- `filterCutoff if`: filter cutoff expressed in Hz.
+- `filterCutoff if` - filter cutoff expressed in Hz.
-- `filterRes if`: filter resonance 0-1.
+- `filterRes if` - filter resonance 0-1.
-- `filterMode ii`: 0=lowpass, 1=bandpass, 2=highpass, 3=notch, 4=peak.
+- `filterMode ii` - 0=lowpass, 1=bandpass, 2=highpass, 3=notch, 4=peak.
-- `filterEnvAttack if`: filter envelope attack time.
+- `filterEnvAttack if` - filter envelope attack time.
-- `filterEnvRelease if`: filter envelope release time.
+- `filterEnvRelease if` - filter envelope release time.
-- `filterEnvMod if`: filter cutoff envelope modulation -1...1.
+- `filterEnvMod if` - filter cutoff envelope modulation -1...1.
-- `delaySend if`: delay send expressed in dB.
+- `delaySend if` - delay send expressed in dB.
-- `reverbSend if`: reverb send expressed in dB.
+- `reverbSend if` - reverb send expressed in dB.

 ### Effects Settings

-- `delayTime f`: delay time in seconds 0.0001 ..
+- `delayTime f` - delay time in seconds 0.0001 ..
 5.
-- `delayFeedback f`: reverb feedback 0 ..
+- `delayFeedback f` - reverb feedback 0 ..
 1.25.
-- `delayLevel f`: reverb level expressed in dB.
+- `delayLevel f` - reverb level expressed in dB.
-- `reverbRoom f`: reverb room 0 ..
+- `reverbRoom f` - reverb room 0 ..
 1.
-- `reverbDamp f`: reverb damp 0 ..
+- `reverbDamp f` - reverb damp 0 ..
 1.
-- `reverbLevel f`: reverb level expressed in dB.
+- `reverbLevel f` - reverb level expressed in dB.

 ## Using the Ack Lua Module